ststimac/stephaniestimac-blog/posts/2022/12/2022-book-roundup.md

 - Shield Maiden: Under the Hunter's Moon

 If you're interested in reading any of these books, you can find the full list [here](https://www.amazon.com/shop/seaotta/list/150YV1SHFZ3O3?ref_=aip_sf_list_spv_ofs_mixed_d).

+* _I am an Amazon Associate and may receive a small comission if you purchase with my links_